bomonike/bomonike.github.io/acronyms.md

 *	ABAC	=	Attribute-Based Access Control
 *	ABI	=	Application Binary Interface (on Apple operating systems)
 *	AC	=	Alternating Current	(as in electrical wall plugs)
+* ACE = Access Control Entries (determines which subjects - user accounts, host IP addresses, and so on - are allowed or denied access to the object and the privileges given)
 *	ACI	=	Azure Container Instance	(Microsoft)
 *	ACL	=	Access Control List	(defines CRUD permissions for an identity)
 *	ACM	=	AWS Certificate Manager (Amazon)